 The Company monitors franchisee receivable balances and adjusts credit terms when necessary to minimize the Company's exposure to high risk accounts receivable.
-Bad debt expense decreased \$0.1 million for the three month period ended September 23, 2018 as compared to the comparable period in the prior fiscal year.
+Bad debt expense increased \$0.1 million for the three month period ended December 23, 2018 as compared to the comparable period in the prior fiscal year.
+Bad debt expense remained relatively stable at \$0.2 million for the six month period ended December 23, 2018 compared to the same period of the prior fiscal year.